d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

     print(predict('traveller'))
 ```

-Finally we can train a model.
-Since we only use 10,000 tokens in the dataset, so here we need more data epochs to converge.
+Now we can train a model.
+Since we only use 10,000 tokens in the dataset, so here the model needs more epochs to converge.

 ```{.python .input}
 num_epochs, lr = 500, 1
 train_ch8(model, train_iter, vocab, lr, num_epochs, ctx)
 ```

-Then let us check the results to use a random sampling iterator.
+Finally let us check the results to use a random sampling iterator.

 ```{.python .input}
 train_ch8(model, train_iter, vocab, lr, num_epochs, ctx, use_random_iter=True)
 ```

-In the following we will see how to improve significantly on the current model and how to make it faster and easier to implement.
+While writing the above RNN model from scratch is instructive, it is not convenient and fast to implement.
+If you want to implement faster and easier, check the next section to learn how to use functions provided by Gluon for the same RNN model more efficient.

 ## Summary

 * Sequence models need state initialization for training.
-* Between sequential models you need to ensure to detach the gradient, to ensure that the automatic differentiation does not propagate effects beyond the current sample.
+* Between sequential models you need to ensure to detach the gradients, to ensure that the automatic differentiation does not propagate effects beyond the current sample.
-* A simple RNN language model consists of an encoder, an RNN model and a decoder.
+* A simple RNN language model consists of an encoder, an RNN model, and a decoder.
 * Gradient clipping prevents gradient explosion (but it cannot fix vanishing gradients).
-* Perplexity calibrates model performance across variable sequence length.
+* Perplexity calibrates model performance across different sequence length.
 It is the exponentiated average of the cross-entropy loss.
-* Sequential partitioning typically leads to better models.
+* Sequential partitioning typically leads to a better model.

 ## Exercises